-I am a Ph.D. student in evolutionary social psychology in the Amsterdam Cooperation Lab at VU University Amsterdam (with Daniel Balliet and Paul van Lange).
-My central interest lies in understanding cooperation, especially in humans.
+I am a Ph.D. student in the Amsterdam Cooperation Lab, working on interdependence and cooperation (with Daniel Balliet and Paul van Lange).

 My PhD research focuses on a) “the games people play” in their daily lives, b) the mechanisms by which people infer outcome interdependence from cues in their social environment, and c) how this subjectively experienced interdependence shapes cooperative behavior.

 Beyond the focus of my PhD, I am interested in cooperation during intergroup conflicts and evolutionary explanations of intergroup violence as well as in the methodology of behavioural experiments (in particular the problem of extrapolation).
 I am also a strong proponent of open science and interested in projects that further replication, pre-registration, and better theorising in the behavioural sciences.